 Emerging economies are catching up with developed countries in terms of the quality of their infrastructure.
 The list of top improvers over the past decade is dominated by emerging countries.
 Central to this strong performance is that many of these countries have seen rapid policy development, including better governance (through lowering corruption levels and enhancing the rule of law), improved regulatory quality and simplifying permit procedures and land administration.

 Across economies, there are few stronger drivers of investment than the rule of law.
-Upstream enabling environment reforms are key to unlocking quality infrastructure in over 20 of the countries analyzed.
+Upstream enabling environment reforms are key to unlocking quality infrastructure in over 20 of the countries analysed.

 Advisors can use it to support clients with strategic planning and technical assistance in both the public and private sector.
 This includes helping individual governments identify their infrastructure policy priorities or advising international investors on the markets that are best aligned to serve their preferred investment criteria.